Hague Penitentiary Institution

 The Hague Penitentiary Institution (Dutch: Penitentiaire Inrichting Haaglanden) is a Dutch prison that is part of the Judicial Institutions Department (Dienst Justitiële Inrichtingen, DJI) of the Ministry of Justice.
 It can accommodate more than 1,000 detainees and consists of two locations, at Zoetermeer and Scheveningen.
 The Zoetermeer location is for Systematic offenders and the Scheveningen location serves as a Penitentiary Psychiatric Center, the 'open design' Limited Secured Installation and Judicial Medical Center.
 A special independent unit in the Scheveningen location serves as a United Nations Detention Unit (UNDU) for international offenders where they remain in pre-trial detention under the responsibility of the United Nations like suspects of the International Criminal Tribunal for the former Yugoslavia (ICTY) and of the International Criminal Court (ICC).

 Zoetermeer location

-The Zoetermeer location of the Hague Penitentiary Institution was built in 1995 and is located in the Rokkenhage district in Zoetermeer, a city in the western Netherlands, in the province of South Holland.
+The Zoetermeer location of the Hague Penitentiary Institution was built in 1995 and is located in the Rokkenhage district of Zoetermeer, a city in western Netherlands, in the province of South Holland.
 The penal institution in Zoetermeer is a detention center and an Institution for Systematic offenders (ISD).
-The device has capacity for nearly 400 detainees.
+The location has capacity for nearly 400 detainees.